wso2/docs-choreo-dev/en/docs/consuming-services/generate-an-access-token.md

 ## Generate an access token

-You can generate an access token using a cURL command or a test token in the Choreo console.
+You can generate an access token using a cURL command or a test token in the Choreo Console.
 Follow the steps below:

 {% include "generate-an-access-token-body.md" %}